qdrant/docs/qdrant/v1.2.x/points.md

 *Available since v0.10.0*

-If the collection was created with multiple vectors, each vector data can be provided using the vectors name:
+If the collection was created with multiple vectors, each vector data can be provided using the vector's name:

 ```http
 PUT /collections/{collection_name}/points